 Another example: Education is often portrayed as a way for the lower classes to gain access to the privileges of the higher classes.
-Thereby, people become doubly disadvantaged, since not only do they have an under-privileged starting point, they are also denied getting an education for its own sake--they are denied being sincerely engaged with their own education and transformation.
+Thereby, people become doubly disadvantaged, since not only do they have an under-privileged starting point, they are also denied getting an education for its own sake - they are denied being sincerely engaged with their own education and transformation.

 Question: Are there situations where instrumentalism and insincerity is warranted?
 Where politeness rather than sincere engagements between human beings is preferable?
 E.g. is it OK to treat a hairdresser as a means to the end of getting my hair cut?
-Or am I then compromising someone's personhood, and in so doing, my own?
+Or am I then compromising someone's personhood, and by doing that, my own?

 The Meaningness of Death